MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Sales order

 A sales order is a document created by the seller.
 A sales order helps the seller keep track of the orders they fulfill and manage their resources accordingly.
-Typically, it's generated because of winning a sales quotation or as a response to receiving a purchase order from a buyer specifying the details about the product or service along with price, quantity, delivery date, buyer details like the shipping address, mode of payment and terms and conditions.
+Typically, it's generated because of winning a sales quotation or as a response to receiving a purchase order from a buyer specifying the details about the product or service along with price, quantity, delivery date, buyer details like the shipping address, mode of payment, and terms and conditions.
 The sales order confirmation generated from the sales order represents the commercial commitment towards a buyer.
 It's sent in response to the buyer's purchase order when one exists.
 On the buyer's side, the sales order confirmation is typically referred to as a purchase order confirmation.
 Learn more at [Create sales orders](/dynamics365/supply-chain/sales-marketing/tasks/create-sales-orders) in the docs for Dynamics 365 Supply Chain Management.

 The sales order confirmation that's generated from the sales order represents the seller's commitment to a buyer.
 It's sent in response to the buyer's purchase order when one exists.
 On the buyer's side, the sales order confirmation is typically referred to as a purchase order confirmation.